rockholla/terraform-packer-workshop/intermediate-terraform/exercises/01/README.md

 ```
 provider "aws" {
   version = "~> 2.0" # this version constraint says that we need to use the most recent 2.x version of the provider
-  region  = var.region # we're using 0.12, and newer versions will warn us if we write this "${var.region}" instead of var.region
+  region  = "${var.region}" # we're using 0.12, and newer versions will warn us if we write this "${var.region}" instead of var.region
                             # but 0.11 and versions before don't support the syntax here
 }
 ```